erf-model/ERF/Docs/sphinx_doc/Inputs.rst

     BTF is used when generating the terrain following coordinate.

 -  **erf.terrain_smoothing**  = 1
     STF is used when generating the terrain following coordinate.
+Additionally, ``erf.terrain_gamma_m`` (default=0.5) may be used to set the minimum allowable fractional grid spacing.
+From Klemp 2011, MWR: "Values of 0.5-0.6 seem to work best in 2D applications, while values about half this magnitude appear better for 3D real-terrain simulations."

 -  **erf.terrain_smoothing**  = 2
     Sullivan TF is used when generating the terrain following coordinate.